Ioxom/IoxBot/README.md

 # IoxBot
 A simple discord bot that has no advanced functions yet.
 This will probably never become public as no one would understand all our jank functions that don't actually moderate or anything.
+At least the code is respectable.

 # Commands
 -belt | Abuse your friends!